battibatch/battibatch/docs/notes/AWS-DevOps-Pro-2023/Domain6-SecurityAndCompliance/GuardDuty.md

 In multi account Guard DUty Setup, only the admin can manage these lists.

 ## CFN Integration
-can enabled using CFN tempalte
+can enabled using CFN template
 * if it already enabled, stack will fail

 Solve with customer resource Lambda to conditional enable if not